aws/aws-cdk-go/awscdk/awscertificatemanager/README.md

 day until the certificate has effectively expired.

-An alarm can be created to determine whether a certificate is soon due for renewal ussing the following code:
+An alarm can be created to determine whether a certificate is soon due for renewal using the following code:

 ```go
 import cloudwatch "github.com/aws/aws-cdk-go/awscdk"